AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/dev-reports/cohort-rpt-bldr.md

 ## Wrapping up {#finish}

 The Cohort Builder is currently optimized for grouping users by a common **cohort date**.
-You might be interested in grouping the users by a similar activity or attribute - if that's the case, we would love to help!
+You might be interested in grouping the users by a similar activity or attribute - if that is the case, we would love to help!
 We recommend checking out [this tutorial on qualitative cohorts](../dev-reports/create-qual-cohort-analysis.md) to get started.